jumalstarfoundry/candidatematcher/README.md

 Step 2 Update env variables
 ------------------------------------------------------------
-Open the file `meteorshim.js` to use your own MONGO_URL env variable MAIL_URL may also be added if needed.
+Update the file `meteorshim.js` to use your own MONGO_URL env variable MAIL_URL may also be added if needed.

 Step 3 Adding your Meteor App